Cancel anytime

 Leadership and Structure

-Doug McMillon serves as the President and CEO of Walmart Inc. The company has a board of directors that oversees strategic direction and corporate governance.
-The organizational structure is divided into segments: Walmart U.S., Walmart International, and Sam's Club, each with its own leadership.
+Doug McMillon serves as the President and CEO of Walmart Inc. The company has a board of directors and operates with a hierarchical structure, with executive leadership overseeing various divisions and functions.

 Top Products and Market Share